romainjysch/cisco-3w-interfaces/README.md

 The script utilizes the Netmiko library to establish SSH connections to network devices and retrieve interface information by using Cisco CLI commands.
 It analyzes the last input value (from the 'sh int' command) of each not connected interface and identifies those that have not received any input for at least 3 weeks.
 The results are then written to a text file for further action.

-Please feel free to use and modify this script according to your specific needs.
-As I'm a beginner in Python, if you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.

 ## Installation

 To run the script, please install the following dependencies unsing pip :